honeycombio/beeline-nodejs/README.md

 - Using a bundler (esbuild, webpack, etc.) or ESM with the Beeline is unsupported.
 You may be able to use the Beeline in those cases, but auto-instrumentations will likely not work.

+- An error like `'api.traceActive is not a function' error` may occur for some auto-instrumentation and can be resolved by manually requiring `https` before requiring other libraries such as `request-promise`.

 ## Contributions

 Features, bug fixes and other changes to `beeline-nodejs` are gladly accepted.
 Please